LibEMG/libemg/docs/source/documentation/supported_hardware/supported_hardware_doc.md

 <center> <p>Table 1: The list of all implemented streamers.</p> </center>

 ## Inspecting Hardware
-LibEMG includes an `analyze_hardware` function to run a simple analysis on the hardware device being used.
-This is a good way to sanity check that your device is working as expected.
+LibEMG includes an `analyze_hardware` function to run an analysis on the hardware device being used.
+This is a good way to  check that your device is working as expected.
 Example output from this function for the Myo Armband is:

 ```
 Starting analysis (10s)...
 We suggest that you elicit varying contractions and intensities to get an accurate analysis.